Book an appointment with us, or search the directory to find the right lawyer for you directly through the app.

 Our Eyes on 2025 publication provides essential insights and practical guidance on the key legal updates shaping the year ahead—equipping you with the knowledge to stay ahead in this dynamic market.

 Khushboo regularly advises and represents clients in complex, multi-party and high value construction and infrastructure disputes in the region.
 She works with experts from a number of disciplines, such as delay, quantum, structural, engineering and processes MEP, piping and architectural.
 She has extensive experience in dealing with arbitration matters under both civil and common law.
-Khushboo also regularly works with barristers and King’s Counsels as well as local counsel on arbitration related litigation matters, before the courts in the UK, Singapore, Switzerland, UAE, Qatar, Lebanon, Kuwait, India, and Malaysia, to name a few.
+Khushboo also regularly works with barristers and King’s Counsels as well as local counsel on arbitration related litigation matters, before the courts in the UK, Singapore, Switzerland, UAE, Qatar, Lebanon, Kuwait, India and Malaysia, to name a few.

 Khushboo speaks and publishes regularly in international arbitration and construction issues.
-She serves as Regional Lead for Europe, Middle East, and Africa in the YSIAC Council, Associate Editor in Kluwer Arbitration Blog where she heads the MENA and India teams, Global Steering Committee member of the Equal Representation of Expert Witnesses (ERE), member of SIAC’s User Council, MENA sub-committee member in the Campaign for Greener Arbitrations, Building and Construction Law Committee member of the Law Society of Singapore, Executive Committee of the UAE chapter of ENERAP, Vice Chair of the Academic Council at REAL and the MENA representative for the Energy Disputes Arbitration Centre.
+She serves as Regional Lead for EMEA in the YSIAC Council, Associate Editor in Kluwer Arbitration Blog where she heads the MENA and India teams, Global Steering Committee member of the Equal Representation of Expert Witnesses (ERE), member of SIAC’s User Council, MENA sub-committee member in the Campaign for Greener Arbitrations, Building and Construction Law Committee member of the Law Society of Singapore, Executive Committee of the UAE chapter of ENERAP, Vice Chair of the Academic Council at REAL and the MENA representative for the Energy Disputes Arbitration Centre.
 She has also been appointed in the editorial board of a number of esteemed journals.

 Speaking Engagement